Radio General similar games & best alternatives

 Pros

-- Engaging tactical gameplay with fog of war and unit management
+- Engaging tactical strategy with fog of war

-- Co-op mode and map editor increase replayability
+- Co-op mode and map editor for replayability

 Cons

-- Voice recognition can be inconsistent, especially with accents
+- Voice recognition can be inconsistent with accents

 Motivations